darktable-org/dtdocs/content/darkroom/overview.md

 # export

-Images are normally exported using the [export selected](../module-reference/utility-modules/lighttable/export-selected.md) module in the [lighttable](../lighttable/_index.md) view.
-However, you can also export the current image directly from the darkroom by using the shortcut Ctrl+E. The image will be exported using the parameters currently set in the _export selected_ module.
+Images are normally exported using the [export](../module-reference/utility-modules/shared/export.md) module in the [lighttable](../lighttable/_index.md) or [darkroom](../darkroom/_index.md) views.
+However, you can also export the current image directly from the darkroom by using the shortcut Ctrl+E. The image will be exported using the parameters currently set in the export module.